rblack3/Temporal-order-lifecycle/README.md

 -   **`orders` table**: Stores the high-level state of the order (`CREATED`, `VALIDATED`, `SHIPPED`, etc.).
 -   **`payments` table**: Contains payment information.
 The `payment_id` is the `PRIMARY KEY`.
     -   **Idempotency**: The `charge_payment` activity first attempts an `INSERT ...
 ON CONFLICT DO NOTHING`.
 If the `payment_id` already exists, the database does nothing.
 This prevents double charges, even if the activity is retried multiple times due to timeouts or failures.
+-   **`workflow_events` table**: An audit log that captures a detailed history of significant events throughout the workflow's execution.
+For debugging purposes.

 ### Automated Tests